OUR SCYTHIAN ANCESTORS

 It should be here noted that so much importance is attached by the Almighty to this S’coth, or commemoration of the wanderings, that in Zechariah 14:16 it is stated that, after the final overthrow of all infidel powers at Jerusalem, all nations will be required to come up yearly to Jerusalem to keep the feast of S’coth.

 Herod., book iv. cap.
-6, says that the Scythians called themselves “Scoliti,” which I submit as probably representing Succoti eller Succothi.
+6, says that the Scythians called themselves “Scoliti,” which I submit as probably representing Succoti of Succothi.

 I extract the following from transactions of the Biblical Archaeological Society.
 (Vo. iii.
 Part I.)